Focus on Strengthening Democracies

 On the right Track

-“On the right Track” takes the next step and looks beyond Europe: 19 women’s funds from Europe and Latin America are running a program together in which women’s groups are called upon to develop feminist strategies against the increasing anti-feminist shift to the right.
+“On the right Track” is a cooperation of 19 women’s funds from Europe and Latin America.
+Together the funds are supporting feminist grassroots organisations in developing strategies against the increasing anti-feminist shift to the right.
 The project addresses issues that are targets of the right, such as questions of sexual self-determination, LBTIQ+ visibility, or anti-racist networking.
 However, direct actions against the right can also be conceived within the framework of “On the right Track”.